programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 )
 ```

 You can apply the decorator by adding `@retry` before any function.
-The decorator automatically reruns the decorated function after a failure, with exponentially increasing wait times between attempts (starting at 2 seconds and up to 64 seconds).
-It stops after twelve attempts, then raises an exception.
-This should help you identify potential issues in your code or network connection.[^15]
+The decorator automatically reruns the decorated function if the function raises an exception, with exponentially increasing wait times between attempts (starting at 2 seconds and up to 64 seconds).
+It stops after twelve attempts, then raises an exception itself.
+In the following sections, we will apply the decorator to functions that make requests to the Wayback Machine.[^15]

 #### Batch Querying the CDX Server API

-Now, we will loop through the URLs in our list to retrieve a list of available snapshots.
-First, we read the URLs from the CSV file into a list named `urls_data`:
+We loop through the URLs in our list to retrieve a list of available snapshots.
+First, we load the URLs from the CSV file into a list named `urls_data`:

 ```python
 import csv